flonadb/flonadb/README.md

     client-one.secret=secret-one
     client-one.databases=mysql-prod
     ```
-   We define a single client account, the client is assigned client id `client-one`, a secret `secret-one` and
+   We define a single client account, the client is assigned id `client-one`, a secret `secret-one` and granted access
-   granted access to a single target database logically identified as `mysql-prod`.
-In later steps, we will see how the
+   to a single database instance logically identified as `mysql-prod`.
+In later steps, we will see how the server is
-   server is configured to locate this file.
-In the [client setup](#client-setup), we will also see how the clients are
+   configured to locate this file.
+In the [client setup](#client-setup), we will also see how the clients are configured
-   configured to use the client id and secret to authenticate with the server.
+   to use the client id and secret to authenticate with the server.
 6. `application.properties` is a standard Spring Boot [application properties](https://docs.spring.io/spring-boot/docs/3.1.5/reference/htmlsingle/#appendix.application-properties),
    the example file contains the properties below.
    ```properties